antoniogamiz/Things/Github.md

   git reset --hard HEAD~1
   git push origin HEAD --force
   ~~~
+  ---
   ### Alias

   Go to `~/.gitconfig` and them like:
   ~~~
   [alias]
       st=status
   ~~~
+  You can also use the command: `git congig --global alias.st 'status'`.
+  ---
   ![](1.jpg)